Southern Miss to join Sun Belt Conference as early as 2023

 By ADAM RITTENBERG

-Southern Miss is set to join the Sun Belt Conference, which could soon add several members, sources told ESPN.
+Southern Miss is set to join the Sun Belt Conference, which could soon add several members, sources confirmed to ESPN.

+The Southern Miss move is a “done deal,” a source said, and the school probably will join the Sun Belt for the 2023 fall athletics season.

 The Sun Belt also has had conversations about membership with two other Conference USA schools, Marshall and Old Dominion, as well as James Madison, one of the nation’s top FCS programs, which competes in the Colonial Athletic Association.
 No formal invitations have been extended to those schools.
 A source said talks with Old Dominion and James Madison are a bit further along than they are with Marshall.
 Formal announcements are likely to come next week.